moby/moby/docs/sources/examples/hello_world.md

 page_description: A simple hello world example with Docker
 page_keywords: docker, example, hello world

-# Check your Docker install
+# Check your Docker installation

 This guide assumes you have a working installation of Docker.
 To check your Docker install, run the following command: